 - About Us

-The following is a sample of the Federal Way police blotter.
+Following is a sample from the Federal Way police log Feb.
+4-9.

 Proclamation recognizes the ‘valuable and lasting’ contributions made by the African American community to Federal Way.